Future Students

 • Stand out from other engineering graduates

-• Advance your career
+• Advance their career

-• Obtain Canadian credentials - a crucial entry-point for international students and newcomers to Canada seeking employment opportunities in engineering
+• Obtain Canadian credentials - a crucial entry-point for international students and newcomers to Canada seeking employment opportunities in engineering.

-In both the course-based and project-based MEng program, 2 of the courses completed will be professional courses, and the remaining courses will be technical courses.
+Students in the course-based MEng program complete 10 courses, while those in the project-based MEng program complete 8 courses plus a research project.
+In both programs, 2 of the courses completed will be professional courses, and the remaining courses will be technical courses.

 The Faculty of Engineering offers a Combined Masters of Engineering (MEng) Degree and Graduate Diploma (GDip) in Engineering Leadership and Innovation.
 It is a 4-term (16 month) program where students concurrently take courses in both the MEng and the GDip programs.